rawphp-framework/rawphp-docs/docs/objects/router.md

 ## Router caching

-It's possible to enable router cache by setting valid filename in default Slim settings.
-[Learn more](/docs/objects/application.html#slim-default-settings).
+It's possible to enable router cache by setting valid filename in default RawPHP settings.
+[Learn more](/docs/objects/application.html#rawphp-default-settings).

 ## Container Resolution

 You are not limited to defining a function for your routes.
-In Slim there are a few different ways to define your route action functions.
+In RawPHP there are a few different ways to define your route action functions.

 In addition to a function, you may use: